spr-networks/super/README.md

 ## The Network Design

 Each device on the network is sequestered into a tiny subnet, and all devices must communicate through the router to communicate with one another.
-Groups are used to inform nftable sets about a device's network address, by MAC address and IP address.
+Groups are used to inform nftable sets about a device's network access, by MAC address and IP address.

 The firewall rules are in https://github.com/SPR-FI/super/blob/main/base/scripts/nft_rules.sh